BasioMeusPuga/twitchy/README.md

 # twitchy
-livestreamer / streamlink wrapper for twitch.tv
+CLI streamlink wrapper for twitch.tv

-**Requires streamlink (or livestreamer), python3, python-requests**
+**Requires streamlink, python3, python-requests**

 This script hopefully fulfills the needs of the discerning git cloner who wants to watch Twitch, hates the CPU utilization of having a browser/flash running, and has only a terminal handy.